 - A tripped safety switch

-The actual HVAC system can make your thermostat go blank (the transformer will stop sending voltage to the device).
+A malfunction in your HVAC system can make your thermostat go blank (the transformer will stop sending voltage to the device).

 This might happen if the system’s safety switch trips.
 In an AC system, this part is located right next to the drain pan.